Mrs Clarke, Mrs Cooksley, Mrs Walker, Miss Fallon and Mrs Wareham.

 D&T

-In D&T this half term our focus will be on ‘Food’.
-We will be looking at the different food groups we need for a balanced diet.
-We will be tasting some fruits and vegetables.
-We will then design a meal and a dessert for a vegetarian.
-The children will be taught how to use a range of utensils to make it and then evaluate it against the original criteria.
+In D&T this half term our focus will be on ‘Mechanisms: sliders and levers’.
+We will design a product following given criteria, use a range of materials and equipment to make it and then evaluate it against the original criteria.

 PE

 PE this half term will be on Wednesday and Friday.
-The focus of these lessons will be on Hockey and Fitness.
+The focus of these lessons will be on Athletes and Cricket.
 On both Wednesday and Friday, children should come to school dressed in their PE kit which consists of – plain black bottoms, a plain white polo top or a plain white round neck t-shirt, their green school jumper or cardigan and trainers.

 Computing